thaingo/beigesoft-accountingoio-ajetty/src/main/server/README.txt

   "java -jar beigesoft-accountingoio-ajetty-jar-with-dependencies.jar"
 3. Application menu to start/stop server will be appeared.
 You should enter strong (see below) password to start Beige-Accounting.
 4. Press "Start" button, then wait while server has been started (for the 1-st time it may takes up to 1 minute to create database).
-  If you got error, then see starter.log file in application folder.
-If it says:
+  * If you got error, then see starter.log file in application folder.
+If it's saying:
+    a) ...provider BC... then you should install Bouncy Castle crypto-provider in static way: download bcprov-jdk15on-1.59.jar from https://repo1.maven.org/maven2/org/bouncycastle/bcprov-jdk15on/1.59/
+    and bcpkix-jdk15on-1.59.jar from https://repo1.maven.org/maven2/org/bouncycastle/bcpkix-jdk15on/1.59/
+    then put them into [java-home]/lib/ext e.g. "C:\Program Files (x86)\Java\jre[version#8]\lib\ext"
+    Then add entry "security.provider.[next_number]=org.bouncycastle.jce.provider.BouncyCastleProvider"
+    into [JAVA_HOME]/lib/security/java.security
-  ...org.bouncycastle.operator.OperatorCreationException: unable to create OutputEncryptor: Illegal key size or default parameters... then you should install "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for Java 8" into folder [JAVA_HOME]/lib/security.
-For MS Windows you can find these files in folder "C:\Program Files (x86)\Java\jre[version#8]\lib\security\policy\unlimited", otherwise download these from Oracle site.
+    On MS Windows copy java.security to your documents folder, edit it then copy back into "C:\Program Files (x86)\Java\jre[version#8]\lib\security" b)...org.bouncycastle.operator.OperatorCreationException: unable to create OutputEncryptor: Illegal key size or default parameters... then you should install "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for Java 8" into folder [JAVA_HOME]/lib/security.
+For MS Windows you can find these files in folder "C:\Program Files (x86)\Java\jre[version#8]\lib\security\policy\unlimited",
+    otherwise download these from Oracle site.
     Encryption with strong keys (long size) protects you (your information) from scams, so any law must protect you too.
 5. A-Jetty CA certificate ajetty-ca.pem will be at the application folder.
 You have to install it as trusted Certificate Authority in the browser.
   Certificate Authorities that aren't signed by global trusted CA are often used to create private (non-public) intranets, using digital signatures inside organization and its partners.